niroteam/niro-aka-url/README.md

 npm install
 ```

-4. Start the server:
+4. Change Enviorment File:

+- Rename `.env.example` to `.env`
+- Change the MONGO to your connection string
+- Change the DEFAULT_URL to the default URL it will redirect to

+5. Run it

 ```bash
 npm start
 ```

-5. Access the application at `http://localhost:3000` in your web browser.
+6. Access the application at `http://localhost:3000` in your web browser.

 ## Usage